1957 Dime Value Checker: Errors List, āDā & No Mint Mark Worth

 The Obverse Of The 1957 Dime

-The obverse depicts President Roosevelt in left-facing profile, with the inscription “LIBERTY” positioned along the upper rim and “IN GOD WE TRUST” placed below his chin.
-Designer John R. Sinnock’s initials “JS” appear at the truncation of Roosevelt’s bust, just to the left of the date 1957.
+The obverse (front) depicts President Roosevelt in left-facing profile, with the inscription “LIBERTY” positioned along the upper rim and “IN GOD WE TRUST” placed beneath his chin.
+Designer John R. Sinnock’s initials “JS” appear at the truncation of Roosevelt’s bust, just left of the date ā a detail visible even on lightly worn examples.

 The Reverse Of The 1957 Dime

-The reverse features a central torch representing liberty, flanked by an olive sprig on the left symbolizing peace and an oak branch on the right representing strength and independence.
+The reverse (back) features a central torch representing liberty, flanked by an olive sprig on the left symbolizing peace and an oak branch on the right representing strength and independence.

-The mint mark, when present, appears on the reverse to the left of the torch base—a “D” indicates Denver Mint production, while Philadelphia coins bear no mint mark.
+The mint mark, when present, appears to the left of the torch base on the reverse ā a “D” marks Denver Mint production, while Philadelphia coins bear no mint mark at all.
+This reverse placement differs from later Roosevelt dimes struck after 1968, which moved the mint mark to the obverse.

 Other Features Of The 1957 Dime

-Struck in 90% silver and 10% copper composition, each coin weighs 2.50 grams with a diameter of 17.90 millimeters.
-The coin features a reeded edge with 118 distinct reeds, a security feature that prevented counterfeiting and clipping of precious metal.
+Struck in 90% silver and 10% copper, each coin weighs 2.50 grams with a diameter of 17.90 millimeters.
+The reeded edge carries 118 individual reeds ā a security feature dating to early American coinage that prevented shaving or “clipping” of precious metal from coin edges.

 1957 Dime Mintage & Survival Data